shc261392/plurk.py/README.md

 If you haven't create a Plurk app yet, visit the [App Sign Up](https://www.plurk.com/PlurkApp/create) page to register your app and retrieve your app key and app secret.

+Note that using hardcoded credentials is a bad practice.
+The script here is only for demonstration purpose, do not use it without modification in production.

 ```python
 from plurk import Client